ankur9511/test_kMC_zeolite/README.md

 #### Resources required
 * In this version, the bottleneck of the resources is the generation of the full-scale MFI site lattice

+    - Use of numpy's memory map utility is implemented to reduce runtime memory usage

-    - A new version is in the pipeline that would reduce the full-scale lattice to a single unit cell
+    - A new version is in the works that would map the full-scale lattice to a single unit cell

 * The vitual and disk memory required for the generation of MFI site lattice (Create_lattice_August2019_nptype_v4.py) scales cubically with number of unit cells along a dimension